-Annulment is a legal process for declaration of marriage null and void.
-It can only be stated null and void if there are certain legal requirements were not met at the time of the marriage and then it is considered to have been never existed, legally.
-Such process is known as annulment which is very different from divorce.
-The clear distinction between annulment and divorce is that the annulment refers to the marriage which is never existed at all whereas the divorce dissolves the marriage.
+Annulment is a legal process for declaration of marriage as null and void.
+It can only be stated null and void if there are certain legal requirements that were not met at the time of the marriage and then it is considered to have been never existed, legally.
+Such process is known as annulment, which is very different from divorce.
+The clear distinction between annulment and divorce is that the annulment refers to the marriage, which never existed at all whereas the divorce dissolves an existing marriage.

-The grounds for a marriage annulment are varied to the different jurisdictions but are limited to fraud, bigamy, blood relationship and mental incompetence and includes the following situations as well:
+The grounds for a marriage annulment vary between different jurisdictions but are limited to fraud, bigamy, blood relationship and mental incompetence and includes the following situations as well:

-As per Section 11 of Hindu Marriage Act, 1955, which deals with void marriages described as the marriage solemnized after the commencement of the Act shall be null and void and become null and void by presenting a petition through any of the party on the basis of the above mentioned grounds.
+As per Section 11 of Hindu Marriage Act, 1955, which deals with void marriages, described marriage solemnized after the commencement of the Act shall be null and void and become null and void by presenting a petition through any party on the basis of the above mentioned grounds.

-Concept of Bigamy – In case any of the spouse was still legally married to another person at the time of the marriage to the other spouse then the marriage is considered to be void and no requirement for applying the annulment before the court is mandatory.
+Concept of Bigamy – In case any spouse is still legally married to another person, at the time of a new marriage to another person, then the marriage is considered to be void and no requirement for applying the annulment before the court is mandatory.

 A voidable marriage is basically a legal marriage which can be cancelled by any one of the parties to the marriage and is contested in the court on the basis of the below mentioned grounds:

 Below are the parties who can file the petition before the concerned court for the annulment of the marriage: